Trosalio/ClinicCare/readme.md

 # Create database file and name it
 laraveldb

-# Import database file
+# Import database file --- NOT YET
 laravel-project.sql

-#set configs in .env as followed:
+# Set configs in .env as followed:
 DB_DATABASE=laraveldb
 DB_USERNAME=root
 DB_PASSWORD=

-# Run Migrations
+# Run Migrations --- NOT YET
 php artisan migrate

-# Import database data
+# Import database data --- NOT YET
 php artisan db:seed

-# Add virtual host if using Apache
+# Add virtual host if using Apache --- OPTIONAL

 # If you get an error about an encryption key
 php artisan key:generate